#

 Login('https://api.immersal.com', 'john.doe@immersal.com', 'mypassword')

-# Successful login returns the developer token and number of workspaces/image banks
+# Successful login returns the user ID, developer token and the user level

 {